lydell/tiny-decoders/README.md

 Since arrays and objects can hold multiple values, their decoders allow opting into tolerant decoding, where you can recover from errors, either by skipping values or providing defaults.
 Whenever that happens, the error that would otherwise have been thrown is pushed to an `errors` array (`Array<DecoderError>`, if provided), allowing you to inspect what was ignored.
 (Perhaps not the most beautiful API, but very simple.)

-For example, if you pass an `errors` array to a [fields] decoder, it will both push to the array and pass it along to its sub-decoders so they can push to it as well.
+For example, if you pass an `errors` array to a [fields](#fields) decoder, it will both push to the array and pass it along to its sub-decoders so they can push to it as well.
 If you make a custom decoder, you’ll have to remember to pass along `errors` as well when needed.

 Functions that support tolerant decoding take a `mode` option which can have the following values:

 - `"throw"` (default): Throws a `DecoderError` on the first invalid item.
 - `"skip"`: Items that fail are ignored.
 This means that a decoded array can be shorter than the input array – even empty!
 And a decoded object can have fewer keys that the input object.
 Errors are pushed to the `errors` array, if present.
-(Not available for [field][fields], since skipping doesn’t make sense it that case.)
+(Not available for [fields](#fields), since skipping doesn’t make sense it that case.)
 - `{ default: U }`: The passed default value is used for items that fail.
 A decoded array will always have the same length as the input array, and a decoded object will always have the same keys as the input object.
 Errors are pushed to the `errors` array, if present.

 See the [tolerant decoding example](examples/tolerant-decoding.test.ts) for more information.